nuzer05ive/SP1RL_O-S/README.md

 - .e.Ri — "Ever-Ricursing"; signals that every accepted opposite–node bundle keeps regenerating richer nuance on each loop.

 See [privacy](public/privacy.html) and [terms](public/terms.html) for more.
+Short clips of the spiral may be shared to TikTok; remember nothing here is financial advice and all PW totals are symbolic.